YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Introduction
 ============

-Mojito comes with a command-line utility that provide you with some essential functionality such as creating applications, mojits, and starting application.
+There is a Mojito command-line utility that provide you with some essential functionality such as creating applications, mojits, and starting application.
 The utility also has commands for helping you develop and generate documentation.
-In this module, we'll introduce you to the commands.

-We will be covering some of the more commonly used Mojito CLI commands to create an application, a mojit, and then run our application.
+In this module, we will be covering some of the more commonly used Mojito CLI commands to create an application, a mojit, and then run our application.
 In addition, we'll learn how to use the utility to sanitize code, and run tests.
 Our lesson